popgenDK/website/_pages/PwaniUniversity_wildlifeGenomics_course.md

 ## Time and place

-The workshop is part of the ABP Open Institute East and Central African Regional Workshop 2024.
-It will take place from Wednesday August 7th to Friday August 9th 2024 at Pwani University, Kilifi, Kenya [add full address].
+The course will take place from Wednesday August 7th to Friday August 9th 2024 at Pwani University, Kilifi, Kenya [add full address].
 All lectures and computer exercises will take place in room xxx.
 This includes research talks.
 You are required to bring a laptop to the course.
 We will log into a remote server from the laptop, so any laptop will do regardless of operating system.